What happens to my AI when the consultant leaves

 What "if you fired me tomorrow" actually covers

 The handoff one-pager is one printed page that lists: where every file lives, which Anthropic account holds the model subscription, who has admin on the folder, and the three commands a non-technical team member can type to keep the brain running this week.
 It's intentionally short.
-If it took ten pages to hand off, the install was built wrong.
+If it took ten pages to hand off, the implementation was built wrong.

 What can break

-The model itself can change — Anthropic ships new versions of Claude every few months.
+The model itself can change, Anthropic ships new versions of Claude every few months.
 Prompts sometimes need a small tune-up.
 That's a half-hour job for anyone with the runbook in front of them.
 Nothing structural breaks.

 Sources